Dispensary Page Types Map: What Pages Your Website Actually Needs

 Locations hub: /locations/

-City delivery: /weed-delivery-denver/ (only when unique intent exists)
+City delivery: /weed-delivery-denver/ only when the service area is real and unique

 Page type Suggested URL pattern H1 pattern Primary links out Do not do this

-Locations hub /locations/ Dispensary Locations Links to each location page + top categories Hide locations behind the menu only
+Locations hub /locations/ Dispensary Locations Every real location page, plus top shopping paths Hide store pages behind the menu only

-Location page /dispensary-in-city/ OR /locations/city/ Cannabis Dispensary in [City] Top categories, delivery hub (if relevant), trust pages Copy-paste city templates across multiple pages
+Location page /dispensary-in-city/ OR /locations/city/ Cannabis Dispensary in [City] Top categories, delivery page if relevant, contact, trust pages Copy the same city text across every store page

-Service-area delivery page /weed-delivery-city/ Weed Delivery in [City] Categories first, then trust, then education Publish 15 city pages with identical content
+Service-area delivery page /weed-delivery-city/ Weed Delivery in [City] Categories first, then ordering clarity and trust Publish many city pages with identical copy

-Category page /shop/category-name/ OR /category-name/ [Category] at Our Dispensary Related categories, brand collections, education clusters Rely on tag pages and filters as SEO pages
+Category page /shop/category-name/ OR /category-name/ [Category] at Our Dispensary Related categories, brand collections, buyer guides Rely on thin tag pages and filters as the main landing pages

-Brand / collection /brands/brand-name/ [Brand] Products Category alternatives, related brands, trust pages Auto-generate empty brand pages
+Brand / collection /brands/brand-name/ [Brand] Products Related categories, alternatives, menu Auto-generate empty brand pages from inventory tags

-Education cluster /guides/topic/ OR /blog/topic-guide/ Topic Guide (Buyer-friendly) Back to categories and service pages Publish random posts with no cluster linking
+Education guide /guides/topic/ OR /blog/topic-guide/ Buyer-Friendly Topic Guide Back to categories, locations, or delivery pages Publish random posts with no useful next step

 Strategic build order for cannabis dispensary website pages to maximize SEO and user conversion